OmarMiniesy/Notes/Wireless Networks/Wireless Channels.md

 Interference can decrease by decreasing overlapping and decreasing the bandwidth of the channel.
 The larger the frequency, the higher the probability of noise.
-Smaller frequencies are used in crowded areas and to garauntee correct transmission over large distance.
+Smaller frequencies are used in crowded areas and to guarantee correct transmission over large distance.

 Using WiFi analyzer tools can be used to set up [[Device Types#Access Point (AP)]] channels so as to check which channels are not congested to be used.